vsamy/vsamy.github.io/_posts/repo/en/2017-10-03-wrench-cone-lib.md

 \end{bmatrix}
 $$

-Letting $N_S$ be the number of surfaces, the vertex representation of the wrench cone is the concatenation of all the surfaces, thus, the function returns the matrix
+Letting $N_S$ be the number of surfaces, the $\mathcal{V}$-representation of the wrench cone is the concatenation of all the surfaces, thus, the function returns the matrix

 $$
 \begin{equation}